AnnaZango/FroggyPang/readme.md

 ## ASSETS USED

 The game characters and animations (frog, insects, pickups) have been developed by me.
-The rest of the assets have been developed by third parties (references below).
+The rest of the assets have been developed by third parties, cited below.

 ### Backgrounds:
 - Upkylak, a https://www.freepik.com/